intel/iodlr/large_data/README.md

 # Infrastructure

-The Linux kernel in modern distros has large pages feature enabled by default.
+The Linux kernel in modern distros has the large pages feature enabled by default.
 To check whether this is true for your kernel, use the following command and look for output lines containing “huge”:
 ```
 shell> cat /proc/meminfo | grep -i huge
 HugePages_Total:       0